 Emergency Services in Malta

-Maltese Emergency Services include both the ambulance services from numerous hospitals, and voluntary organisations such as the Red Cross and St. John’s Ambulance – Malta’s longest running emergency voluntary organisation.
+Maltese Emergency Services include both ambulance services from numerous hospitals, and voluntary organisations such as the Red Cross and St. John’s Ambulance – Malta’s longest-running emergency voluntary organisation.